-When shopping for the best homeowners insurance companies and rates, there are a few things to keep in mind because they will affect your insurance premium:
+When shopping for the best homeowners insurance companies in Arkansas, there are a few things to keep in mind because they will affect your insurance premium:

 - The value of your home and property